 Inflammation of the pancreas is called pancreatitis.
 When inflammation comes on suddenly and lasts for a few days, it’s called acute pancreatitis.
-When it happens over the course of many years, it’s called chronic pancreatitis.
+When it happens over many years, it’s called chronic pancreatitis.

 Chronic inflammation of the pancreas can damage the cells that produce insulin.
-That can lead to diabetes.
+This

 Other possible causes of pancreatitis include: